MarcGueury/oci-genai-agent-llama-lab/2-test/test.md

 1. Click on *Agents*.
 1. Click on the agent name (ex: *llama-agent*)
 1. Click *Launch Chat*
-1. Type the question *Get the 10 first tickets that have a description containing cloud*
+1. Type the question *Get the tickets that have a description containing cloud*
     ![test SQL](images/llama-console-test-sql.png)
 1. Check the trace
     ![trace SQL](images/llama-console-trace-sql.png)